 Paracetamol is a common pain reliever and fever reducer that is usually bought over the counter without a prescription.
 It is one of the most common medicines taken by young children in an accidental overdose.
 Paracetamol is also commonly taken by people who intend to harm themselves (suicide attempts).

 There is only a small difference between the maximum daily dose of paracetamol and an overdose, which can cause liver damage.
 Large amounts of paracetamol are very dangerous, but the effects often don’t show until about two to three days after taking the tablets.
-Yet treatment must be started early to be effective, before the effects begin.
+However, treatment must be started early to be effective, before the effects begin.

 Always seek treatment for paracetamol overdose immediately, even if the person seems quite well.